Vol 6 - 3: Internships, and Choices - Part 1

 [Internships, and choices – Part 1]

 U.A.
-High was rather empty around this time of year.
+High School was rather empty around this time of year.
 But then again, that was on purpose.
-It was Internships, and those not in any of the hero-related courses, I.E. General Studies, were on break due to school policy.
+It was time for the first round of internships, and those not in any of the hero-related courses, i.e. General Studies, were on break due to school policy.
 However, they were sent home with enough schoolwork to tie them over till Final Exam season, just so that they wouldn't be slacking off.

 This left the school feeling a touch empty, except for the staff, who were busy setting up for final exams.
-However, while all of the other staff members who weren't leading their internships were off doing that, there was a pair of individuals within the breakroom of U.A.
-High, both of them needing the peace and quiet for the topic that they were covering.
-Those two being Detective Naomasa Tsukauchi and Toshinori Yagi.
+However, while all of the other staff members who weren't leading their internships were off doing that, there was a pair of individuals within the faculty breakroom of U.A., both of them needing peace and quiet for the topic that they were covering.
+Those two were Detective Naomasa Tsukauchi and Toshinori Yagi.

-Both were wearing similar outfits, white shirts, and black ties though Tsukauchi's had white stripes going through it to break up the constant black, and black pants held by a belt.
-The two sat across from one another at a table, Toshinori on a couch, and Tsukauchi on a stool.
+Both were wearing similar outfits: white shirts and black ties, though Tsukauchi's tie had white stripes going through it to break up the constant black.
+They also wore black pants held by a belt.
+The two sat across from one another at a table, Toshinori on a couch and Tsukauchi on a stool.
 They were five feet apart, and both had a relaxed yet tired demeanour about them.

 "It's not often that you come here, Tsukauchi-kun, at least, not unless it's urgent," Toshinori said, his tone low as he stared at the detective, who was slack in his chair, arms lazily resting against his legs as a small smile appeared on the man's face.